-One last thing before we head out,” Will Gadd says to the nearly 40-strong team of climbing riggers, photographers, EMTs, cops and New York State Park officials assembled in the staging area a few hundred yards from the precipice of Niagara’s Horseshoe Falls.
-“Quarter time.
+One last thing before we head out,” Will Gadd says to the nearly 40-strong team of climbing riggers, photographers, paramedics, police and New York State Park officials assembled in the staging area a few hundred yards from the precipice of Niagara’s Horseshoe Falls.
+“We’re going at quarter time.
 Take it slow.
 Nobody gets hurt.
 Quarter.
 Time.”

-And with that, world champion ice climber Gadd strides out into the bitterly cold, gray morning.
+And with those words, the world champion ice-climber strides out into the bitterly cold, grey morning.
 At full speed.
 Despite his admonition, Gadd does nothing at quarter time.
-The 48-year-old Canadian has abounding energy and difficulty containing it.
-Clad in thin Arc’teryx climbing clothes, scuffed blue helmet and a harness festooned with countless carabiners, screws, picks and pitons, he tends to be heard before he is seen.
+The 47-year-old Canadian has abounding energy, and difficulty containing it.
+You tend to hear Gadd before you see him, clad in thin Arc’teryx climbing clothes, a scuffed blue helmet and a harness festooned with countless carabiners, screws, picks and pitons.
 The tools of his trade make the jingly-jangly sound of a skiff bobbing listlessly in a lagoon.
 But that would imply an aimless drift about him, and there is nothing aimless about Gadd.
-His life depends on order, control and planning.
+His life depends upon order, control and planning.

-But then Gadd has always set his own course.
+But then, Gadd has always set his own course.
 He’s been winning competitions since the ’90s.
-If it can be climbed, he’s done it, from the vanishing glaciers of Kilimanjaro to abandoned Swedish mining caves 500 feet below the Earth’s crust.
+If it can be climbed, he’s done it, from the vanishing glaciers of Kilimanjaro to abandoned Swedish mining caves 150 metres below the Earth’s crust.

-He’s also a champion paraglider who has set two separate world distance records and was the first to fly across the U.S. and the Canadian Rockies.
-No wonder he was recently named a National Geographic Adventurer of the Year.
+Gadd is also a champion paraglider who has set two separate world distance records and was the first to fly across the US and the Canadian Rockies.
+No wonder he was recently named one of National Geographic’s Adventurers of the Year.

-To be clear, the entire falls do not freeze.
-After all, an endless tsunami of 681,750 gallons per second drains out of the Great Lakes, down the Niagara hatch at Horseshoe Falls, where he’ll climb.
-But under the right conditions, the mist that rises from that torrent does freeze on the nearly 150-foot-tall rock faces framing the falls.
-It’s called spray ice.
-It forms in thin layers like an onion and is wickedly unstable, unwilling to hold ice screws and sometimes calving off in chunks hundreds of pounds at a pop.
+To be clear, the entire Falls do not freeze.
+After all, an endless tide of 681,750 gallons per second drains out of the Great Lakes and down the Niagara hatch at Horseshoe Falls, the section of the Falls that Gadd plans to climb.
+But under the right conditions, the mist that rises from that torrent does freeze on the 45-metre-tall rock faces framing the waterfall.
+It’s known as spray ice.
+It forms in thin layers like an onion and is wickedly unstable, unwilling to hold ice screws and prone to breaking away in huge chunks.

 It’s a disorderly jumble.
-Will Gadd, father of two kids ages 4 and 7 and hoping to continue in that job, is not a fan of disorder or jumbles.
-Especially when he’s hanging by his ice tools above the roiling cauldron of water.
-“If I fell in,” he says, “I’d go under the ice and be dead.”
+Will Gadd, father of two kids (aged four and seven) and hoping to continue doing that job, is not a fan of disorder or jumbles.
+Especially when he’s hanging by his ice tools above the swirling cauldron of water.
+“If I fell in,” he says, “I’d go under the ice and be dead within minutes.”

-That might be a pleasant alternative to being splayed on a spire of ice like a martini olive on a toothpick.
-But climbing spray ice is something he pioneered, discovering and refining techniques and helping to develop specialized tools to tackle it.
+Another alternative is being splayed on a spire of ice like a martini olive on a toothpick.
+But then, climbing spray ice is something Gadd pioneered, discovering and refining techniques and helping develop specialised tools to tackle it.
 Still, the pressure is considerable.
-“We have a very narrow window,” Gadd says.
+“We have a very narrow window,” he says.
 “We have to get it done, or it’s not happening.
 A lot of people are watching.
-If I break my ankle climbing in the Rockies, no one would care.
-If I break my ankle here and have to be rescued, that likely goes global.”
+If I break my ankle while climbing in the Rockies, no one will care.
+If I break my ankle here and have to be rescued, it’s likely to go global.”

-Ascending Niagara Falls was a moment—“about as big and cool as it gets,” says Gadd—that almost didn’t happen.
-When first pitched to red-tape-wielding officials, they flatly said no.
+Ascending Niagara Falls is a moment – “About as big and cool as it gets,” says Gadd – that almost didn’t happen.
+When first pitched to red-tape wielding officials, they flatly said no.

-“I believe it was ‘Hell no,’ ” Major David Page recalls with a wry grin as he watches the day’s events unfold.
-The 30-year New York State Parks Police vet had managed the crush of thousands of spectators who gathered for Nik Wallenda’s 2012 televised tightrope traverse, and he wasn’t eager for another go.
+“I believe it was, ‘Hell, no,’” recalls Major David Page of the New York State Parks Police with a wry grin as he watches the day’s events unfold.
+The 30-year-old had managed the crush of thousands of spectators who gathered for Nik Wallenda’s televised tightrope traverse of the Falls in 2012, and he wasn’t eager for a repeat.
 But things change.

-Team Gadd re-approached with a more comprehensive plan, one that would assure environmental sensitivity (“There won’t be a trace I was ever here,” he says); include training in ice climbing for the park’s search and rescue team; and promote awareness of the winter beauty of the tourist attraction, which is all but devoid of visitors this time of year.
+Team Gadd made another approach with a more comprehensive plan, one that ensured environmental sensitivity (“There won’t be a trace I was ever here,” he assured them), included training in ice climbing for the park’s search-and-rescue team, and garnering awareness of the winter beauty of the tourist attraction, which is all but devoid of visitors at this time of year.

-The help of a few New York state assembly people and the governor’s office didn’t hurt.
-(Note to anyone considering their own such project: Don’t.
-But if you must, be sure to pack along consultants like ex Military Special Ops guys who talk the law-enforcement talk and production company vets who know how to pull a permit.)
-Gadd, in typical fashion, conducted every step of the way.
-“Climbing is what I love,” he says.
-“When I tie into the rope and I start climbing, I love it.
-But the rest of this stuff—it’s my job.”
+The help of a few New York state assembly people and the Governor’s office didn’t hurt.
+(Note to anyone considering a similar project: don’t.
+But if you must, be sure to take along the right consultants – former Military Special Ops guys who are well-versed in law enforcement, and production company veterans who know how to get hold of the correct permit.)
+Gadd, in typical fashion, conducted every step of the way.“Climbing is what I love doing,” he says.
+“When I tie into the rope and start climbing, I love it.
+But the rest of this stuff, it’s my job.”

-It’s January 27.
-After months of planning, ascension day has arrived.
+After months of planning, January 27 arrives: ascension day.
 A large camera jib has been carried to the cliff’s edge by the safety-roped crew.
-Gadd’s longtime lensman Christian Pondella has set anchors, roped in and leaned way out over the abyss with his camera in hand.
-More photographers are positioned at the base and across the river in Canada.
-Gadd’s climbing partner, Sarah Hueniken, has suited up to belay, i.e. feed out rope during the ascent—and quickly stop feeding it in the event of a fall.
+Gadd’s long-time lensman Christian Pondella has set anchors, roped in and leaned out over the abyss, camera in hand.
+More photographers assemble below and over the river in Canada.
+Gadd’s climbing partner Sarah Hueniken belays, feeding out rope during ascent, and ready to stop if a fall occurs.

-“You do what you can to stack the deck in your favor,” Gadd explains.
-“And even with all that, things are still gonna get western occasionally.”
+“You do what you can to stack the deck in your favour,” explains Gadd.
+“But even then, things are still gonna get western occasionally.”

 “He’s all about safety, and he won’t hesitate to call it,” says Bryan Smith, a videographer who has documented several of Gadd’s adventures.
-“If it doesn’t feel right, he’ll pull the plug.”
+“If it doesn’t feel right, he’ll pull the plug straightaway.”

-Just after 11 a.m., Gadd begins, and it’s then that the awesome scope of the task sinks in.
+Gadd begins just after 11am, and it’s then that the awesome scope of the task sinks in.
 He is utterly dwarfed, a red-jacketed speck among otherworldly ice formations and swirling spray that freezes on contact with his clothes and face.

 At first, progress is quick, as if he’s trying to outrun the cold.
 But he often stops to study his line.
-A 10- or 12-foot vertical advance is followed by a crazy-legged traverse to one side or the other, followed by another advance, ice chunks raining throughout.
-Eventually he reaches an ice cave, where Hueniken will second up to and belay from.
+A three- or four-metre vertical advance is followed by a crazy-legged traverse to one side or the other, followed by another advance, ice chunks raining down.
+Eventually, he reaches an ice cave which Hueniken will belay from.

 Gadd then finds a shelf that he can step onto and actually get behind the rushing water.
-He straddles a section of ice beneath which water races—Niagara Falls roaring between his boots.
-He reaches his ice tool into the torrent, and it delivers an unexpected shot of water down his sleeve that would later induce hypothermia, but it’s worth it.
-“You’ve gotta touch it,” he says, “It’s Niagara Falls!”
+He straddles a section of ice beneath which water races.
+He reaches his ice tool into the torrent and it delivers an unexpected shot of water down this sleeve that would later induce hypothermia.
+But it’s worth it.
+“You’ve gotta touch it,” he says.
+“It’s Niagara Falls!”